elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-the-removal-of-electrons-lead-to-the-formation-of-ions.md

 url: /learn/chemistry/questions/how-does-the-removal-of-electrons-lead-to-the-formation-of-ions
 score: -1.0
 related_article1:
-    id: 161986
+    id: 161758
     title: >-
-        What is the role of charged particles in the process of ionization?
+        What happens during the state transition from liquid to solid?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-role-of-charged-particles-in-the-process-of-ionization
+    url: /learn/chemistry/questions/what-happens-during-the-state-transition-from-liquid-to-solid
 related_article2:
-    id: 162058
+    id: 161969
     title: >-
-        What are the characteristics of liquids that distinguish them from gases and solids?
+        What is a precipitation reaction and how can it be identified?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-liquids-that-distinguish-them-from-gases-and-solids
+    url: /learn/chemistry/questions/what-is-a-precipitation-reaction-and-how-can-it-be-identified
 related_article3:
-    id: 162054
+    id: 162029
     title: >-
-        How can you identify a chemical change through the formation of new substances?
+        Explain the chemical change that occurs when hydrogen and oxygen form water.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-can-you-identify-a-chemical-change-through-the-formation-of-new-substances
+    url: /learn/chemistry/questions/explain-the-chemical-change-that-occurs-when-hydrogen-and-oxygen-form-water
 related_article4:
-    id: 162043
+    id: 161761
     title: >-
-        How do you balance a chemical equation for the reaction between hydrogen and oxygen?
+        What are the characteristics of a solid state of matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-you-balance-a-chemical-equation-for-the-reaction-between-hydrogen-and-oxygen
+    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-state-of-matter
 related_article5:
-    id: 161946
+    id: 161974
     title: >-
-        What are the observable indicators of a chemical change during a precipitation reaction?
+        How does the appearance of a substance relate to its physical properties?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-observable-indicators-of-a-chemical-change-during-a-precipitation-reaction
+    url: /learn/chemistry/questions/how-does-the-appearance-of-a-substance-relate-to-its-physical-properties
 ---

 &nbsp;